sharp0904/site_chercheur_licence/README.md

-Yii 2 Basic Application Template
+Yii 2 Basic Application template

 site_chercheur_licence

-projet de licence qui consiste à créer un site pour les enseignants chercheurs grâce principalement, au framework PHP Yii
+license project which consists of creating a site for teacher-researchers, mainly using the Yii PHP framework